US withholding tax on US equity derivatives - 871(m)

 - U.S. green card

-- Completed and signed U.S. tax form W-9 (including a valid SSN)
+In addition to the above, please provide a completed and signed U.S. tax form W-9 (including a valid SSN).

 This will allow you to claim treaty benefits for that country.

-Corporate accounts (including trusts and partnerships)Withholding tax will be applied at the default rate of 30% until the following form is completed: Tax Treaty for Legal Entity Accounts.
+For non-U.S. Corporate accounts (including trusts and partnerships), withholding tax will be applied at the default rate of 30% until the following form is completed: Tax Treaty for Legal Entity Accounts.
 Based on the information supplied, we will apply the applicable rate of withholding tax, which may be different from the 30% default rate.

 Supplementary IRS Information on 871(m)